Skip to main content

 • replayability

-• “The dialogue system allows players to shape the character's personality through their choices, adding a layer of replayability as different decisions lead to alternate outcomes.”
+• “The dialogue system allows players to shape rt's personality through their choices, adding a layer of replayability as different decisions lead to alternate outcomes.”

-• “However, there was still replayability due to different dialogue options affecting your choices later in the game and the randomization of the puzzles.”
+• “However, there was still replayability due to different dialogue options affecting your choices later in the game and the randomisation of the puzzles.”

 • emotional

-• “For 15 euros, you might as well get a whole game.
-Yet for this game, they want you to pay 15 euros for a part of a boring story that is way too slow and irritating.”
+• “For 15 euros, you might as well get a whole game, yet for this game, they want you to pay 15 euros for just a part of a boring story that is way too slow and irritating.”

-• “The plot idea is good, but the game is majorly brought down by bad gameplay and a boring story.”
+• “The plot idea is good, but the game is severely dragged down by bad gameplay and a boring story.”

 • character development